 Larval stage: 1-2 days; non-feeding

-(Note: I understand that this is not the most practical solution for people with large collections, but it IS very effective, nonetheless, and perhaps a modified version could still be used with large numbers of infested snakes.)
+I understand that this is not the most practical solution for people with large collections, but it IS very effective, nonetheless, and perhaps a modified version could still be used with large numbers of infested snakes.

-Before moving the mite-infested snake from the terrarium to the plastic box, you should bathe it for AT LEAST 30 minutes in lukewarm water (28 degrees C / 82 F ? check the temperature with a thermometer: DON?T GUESS!)
+Before moving the mite-infested snake from the terrarium to the plastic box, you should bathe it for AT LEAST 30 minutes in lukewarm water (28 degrees C / 82 F ).
+Check the temperature with a thermometer and don't guess!
 Some sources recommend bathing the snake for several hours or even overnight.
 You must make sure that the water temperature does not drop too low.
 I recommend moving the snake to a fresh bath every hour or so, if you decide on a long soak.
 Do not make the snake swim, just enough water so that the snake gets just covered when it lies at the bottom is fine.
 Some sources recommend adding some dish-soap to the water to suffocate the mites.
-(The idea is to prevent air bubbles forming around the snakes scales where the mites can survive)? only add this AFTER the snake has had a chance to drink --after10 minutes or so.
-When the snake has been soaked for at least 30 minutes, spray or wipe it with Reptile Relief, or Provent-A-Mite or one of the other over-the-counter mite treatments ---(read the instructions carefully!) ? before putting it in the plastic box.
+(The idea is to prevent air bubbles forming around the snakes scales where the mites can survive) Only add this AFTER the snake has had a chance to drink, after 10 minutes or so.
+When the snake has been soaked for at least 30 minutes, spray or wipe it with Reptile Relief, or Provent-A-Mite or one of the other over-the-counter mite treatments (read the instructions carefully) before putting it in the plastic box.

-Personally, I recommend re-introducing the snake to the terrarium with ?just the basics? at first: a hide box or two, paper substrate and a water dish.
+Personally, I recommend re-introducing the snake to the terrarium with just the basics at first.
+A hide box or two, paper substrate and a water dish are simple enough.
 Keep a close eye on your snake, water bowl and terrarium walls/corners for at least 45 days.
 If you find mites, you must start the process all over again!
-In my experience, short-cuts don?t work.
+In my experience, short-cuts don't work.